-If you search for endometriosis symptoms online, pain is likely the first one you’ll see listed.
-Pain is a constant with this disease, although the quality and intensity can differ from woman to woman.
+If you search for endometriosis symptoms online, pain is likely the first one you’ll see.
+Pain is a frequent, though not universal, symptom of endometriosis.

-Some women describe endometriosis pain as an aching or cramping sensation.
+Some people describe endometriosis pain as an aching or cramping sensation.
 Others say it’s a burning or sharp feeling.
-It can be mild enough to manage, or so severe that it affects quality of life.
+It can be mild enough to manage, or so severe that it affects your quality of life.

 Even the timing of the pain can differ from person to person.
 It can come and go with your menstrual cycle or flare up at unpredictable times throughout the month.

-Pain is never normal, and you don’t need to live with it.
-There are several different treatments — from medicine to surgery — to relieve the pain and help you get back to your life.
+There are several different treatments — from medications to surgery — to relieve the pain.
 With the right doctor, and some trial and error, you can find the treatment that helps you feel better.

 Pain relievers are often the starting point for endometriosis treatment.
-Your doctor might recommend that you first try an over-the-counter nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen (Advil, Motrin) or naproxen (Aleve).
+Your doctor may recommend that you first try an over-the-counter (OTC) nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin) or naproxen (Aleve).

-These drugs work by blocking the release of prostaglandins — chemicals that make you feel pain.
+These drugs work by blocking the release of prostaglandins, which are chemicals that make you feel pain.
 Because NSAIDs can cause side effects like stomach upset and bleeding, they’re not meant for long-term use.

-Opioids are stronger painkillers that can relieve even severe pain.
+Opioids are stronger pain relievers that can reduce severe pain.
 But they come with a big warning.
 Because opioids can be addictive, they typically

-Painkillers won’t do more than mask endometriosis pain because they don’t address the underlying cause.
-If you’ve been taking NSAIDs or other pain relievers and they’re not cutting through the pain, it’s time to have a discussion with your doctor about other treatments.
+Pain relievers reduce endometriosis pain but they don’t address the underlying cause.
+If you’ve been taking NSAIDs or other pain relievers but they’re not helping relieve pain, consider talking with your doctor about other treatment options.

 Hormone treatment options include:

-hormone agonists (GnRH agonists) such as nafarelin (Synarel), leuprolide
+- gonadotropin-releasing hormone agonists (GnRH agonists), such as nafarelin (Synarel), leuprolide

 (Lupron), and goserelin (Zoladex)